github/docs/content/code-security/dependabot/dependabot-version-updates/configuration-options-for-the-dependabot.yml-file.md

 ```
 {% endraw %}

-The `docker-registry` type can also be used to pull from Amazon ECR using static AWS credentials.
+The `docker-registry` type can also be used to pull from Private Amazon ECR using static AWS credentials.

 {% raw %}
 ```yaml